ni/niveristand-custom-device-handbook/docs/Key_Concepts.md

 *Action VIs* are VIs that VeriStand calls in response to specific events in the Custom Device's lifecycle, such as loading an item, deleting an item, saving the system definition, or deploying to a target.
 They let a Custom Device run logic outside of a page — for example, launching a background process on load, preventing deletion of an item, or finalizing target configuration on download.
 VeriStand provides a set of action VI templates in the [Custom Device API library](https://www.ni.com/docs/en-US/bundle/veristand/page/custom-device-api-library.html).

-### Custom Device XML file

-The *Custom Device XML file* tells VeriStand how to load, display, use, and deploy the Custom Device.
-It declares the Custom Device's pages, items, GUIDs, and the libraries that implement the Custom Device's behavior.
-The XML file plus the configuration and engine libraries are the only artifacts required to use a Custom Device in VeriStand.
-In the Classic framework you edit this file (directly or through the wizard); in the Express framework it is generated from the [XML definition](express/XML_Definition_Schema.md).

 ### Configuration and Engine (RT Driver VI)

 A Custom Device has two sides.
 The *configuration* side runs on the host computer and defines how the operator adds and configures the Custom Device through System Explorer (initialization VI, pages, action VIs).
 On the configuration side, the *Initialization VI* is the configuration VI that System Explorer runs whenever the Custom Device is added to the system definition.
 It builds up the default channel/section list and does not populate the subpanel.